 We welcome the opportunity to hear from you – whether it is to voice a concern regarding civil liberties issues or report violations of civil liberties in our community; request aid or assistance in locating additional resources; or request help in the effort to promote awareness of civil liberties across the capital region.

-The Chapter receives no governmental funding and is supported by individual contributions, grants from foundations, and more than 2,800 dues-paying NYCLU members in Albany, Rensselaer, Schenectady, Saratoga, Washington, Warren, Columbia and Greene counties.
+The Capital Region Office receives no governmental funding and is supported by individual contributions, grants from foundations, and more than 2,800 dues-paying NYCLU members in Albany, Rensselaer, Schenectady, Saratoga, Washington, Warren, Columbia and Greene counties.

 Through litigation, advocacy and public education, we strive to ensure that the civil liberties guaranteed to all of us by the Constitution are not infringed by the government or private individuals.

-Since our founding in 1991, the chapter has challenged racism and police brutality, and defended freedom of expression and privacy, including reproductive choice, right here in your community.
+Since our founding in 1991, we have challenged racism and police brutality, and defended freedom of expression and privacy, including reproductive choice, right here in your community.